Instructions for Applying for a Street Trees - Approval for Development (Conceptual Approval) Permit

 - Click Add a Row to describe individual trees impacted by the work.

-- Select the type of action (for example, Plant).
+- Select what you are doing (for example, Plant).

 - Click Next.

-- Select the reason for the action selected in the previous popup.
+- Select why you're doing the action selected in the previous popup.

 - Click Finish.

-- Count (required) – Enter the number of affected trees (same species and size).
+- Count: Enter the number of trees (same species and size).

-- Species (required) – Specify the tree species.
+- Species: List the tree species.
 Enter a separate row for each tree species.

-- Tree Size – Enter the tree’s size in inches (DSH or CAL).
+- Tree Size: Enter the size in inches (Diameter Breadth Height (DBH) or Caliper (CAL)).
 Enter a separate row for each tree size.

-- Description of Work – Provide more information about the proposed work.
+- Description of Work: Add details about the work.

 - Click Submit.

-- Repeat steps a to e above for each tree species, size, or action.
+Repeat steps for each tree species, size, or action.

 IMPORTANT: All existing and new street trees should be recorded in this table.